Middlemarch - Dorothea's Story

 Three separate plays, each complete in itself, are brought to life in Geoffrey Beevers’ adaptation of George Eliot’s great novel.

-FOUR STARS The Observer, The Times, Evening Standard, Time Out, What's on Stage
+FOUR STARS The Observer, The Telegraph, The Times, Evening Standard, Time Out, What's on Stage

 "Geoffrey Beevers's skilful, shrewd and dashing adaptation... a phenomenal achievement for this small theatre."
 The Observer